sourcegraph/language-server-protocol/protocol.md

 #### Resolve Symbol Request

-The resolve symbol request is sent from the client to the server to resolve the definition location and symbol information for a given text document position.
+The resolve symbol request is sent from the client to the server to resolve the definition location, symbol information, and related symbols for a given text document position.

 _Request_
 * method: 'textDocument/resolveSymbol'